Raúl Alfonsín: Economic policy

 With the support of the World Bank, the government tried new measures in 1987, including an increase in taxes, privatizations, and a decrease in government spending.
 Those measures could not be enforced; the government had lost the 1987 midterm elections, "the 15" unions that had earlier supported the government distanced themselves from it, and the business community was unable to suggest a clear course of action.
 The PJ, aiming for a victory in the 1989 presidential elections, opposed the measures that it believed would have a negative social impact.
 The "Spring plan" sought to keep the economy stable until the elections by freezing prices and wages and reducing the federal deficit.
 This plan had an even worse reception than the Austral plan, and none of the parties supported it.
 The World Bank and the IMF refused to extend credits to Argentina.
 Big exporters refused to sell dollars to the Central Bank, which depleted its reserves.
 The austral was devaluated in February 1989, and the high inflation turned into hyperinflation.
+The US Dollar was worth 14 Australes by the beginning of 1989, and 17000 by May.
 The 1989 presidential elections took place during this crisis, and the Justicialist Carlos Menem became the new president.

 Midterm elections

 The actions taken against the military contributed to a strong showing by the UCR in the November 1985 legislative elections.
 They gained one seat in the Chamber of Deputies, the lower house of Congress, which meant control of 130 of the 254 seats.
 The Justicialists lost eight seats (leaving 103) and smaller, provincial parties made up the difference.
 Alfonsín surprised observers in April 1986 by announcing the creation of a panel entrusted to plan a transfer of the nation's capital to Viedma, a small coastal city 800 km (500 mi) south of Buenos Aires.
+This proposal was never implemented, as it was too expensive because Viedma lacked the required urban infrastructure.
 His proposals boldly called for constitutional amendments creating a Parliamentary system, including a prime minister, and were well received by the Chamber of Deputies, though they encountered strong opposition in the Senate.

 The government suffered a big setback in the 1987 legislative election.
 The UCR lost the majority in the chamber of deputies.
-All provinces elected Peronist governors, with the exception of Córdoba and Río Negro.
+All provinces elected Peronist governors, except for Córdoba and Río Negro.
 Along with the city of Buenos Aires (a federal district at the time), they were the only districts where the UCR prevailed.
 As a result, the government could not move forward with its legislative agenda, and the PJ only supported minor projects.
-The PJ was strengthened for the 1989 presidential elections, and the UCR sought to propose governor Eduardo Angeloz as candidate.
+The PJ was strengthened for the 1989 presidential elections, and the UCR sought to propose governor Eduardo Angeloz as a candidate.
 Angeloz was a rival of Alfonsín within the party.